 - The ability for some buyers to get a mortgage

-- More possible foreclosures (this is way out)
+- There could be more possible foreclosures (this is way out)

-- But, once we have a stronger confidence level in having things under control, the housing market should have a strong bounce-back or upward spike due to:
+- But, as we have a more substantial confidence level in having things under control, the housing market should have a strong continued bounce-back or upward spike due to:

 - The economy and housing market both being very strong going into the current COVID-19 issue.

-- Pent up demand and a spring market being pushed out till further in 2020.
+- Pent up demand, the move west, and the spring market was pushed out till further in 2020.

-- Life events (as mentioned earlier) will still happen.
-This will drive the pent up demand.
+- Life events (as mentioned earlier) will still happen and will surely drive the pent up demand.

 - Lower than ever mortgage rates.

 Wow.
 That is a lot to digest.
-And it is changing daily.
+And it is changing daily but seems to be heading in the right direction for now.
 For clarity and understanding, I am always available if you want to talk and better understand how this might affect your particular situation.